arikrishnan262/django-framework/README.md

 ### Step 2: Create a Django Project

 Run the following command to create a new Django project.
-Replace `myproject` with the desired project name.
+Replace `projectname` with the desired project name.

 ```bash
 django-admin startproject projectname